benjavicente/benjavicente.dev/public/blog/http-cache-on-cloudflare-workers/index.md

 ## HTTP Caching

 There's _a lot_ that could be talked about caching.
 Here, I will only outline some patterns that I believe are important to know.
-While it's about HTTP caching, some might be applicable to other types of systems caching between two components or computers with resources associated with a distinct key.
+While it's about HTTP caching, some might be applicable to other types of caching between two components or computers with resources associated with a distinct key.

 ### Without caching